 To maintain the same sprites as the original and follow the theme of housing, we chose the territorial control to be “capture point” based; there would be bases scattered throughout the map (indicated by “exits” from the original game) and they could be claimed by walking through them.
 The challenge would be to reach the point while preventing others from reclaiming it once it became yours.
 Every ten seconds every player would gain points equal to the number of bases they own.
 If a player’s lemming dies for any reason it could respawn at any base controlled by its player (or in the fringes of the map if none are controlled.)
 Once the timer runs out, the player with the most points is the winner.

-The backstory would be almost as simple as Lemmings: the previous owners of the homes were evicted, and the players are rushing to claim the land “homestead run” style.
+The backstory is almost as simple as Lemmings: the previous owners of the homes were evicted, and the players are rushing to claim the land “homestead run” style.
 The race to control land is indicative of a game of Monopoly, with all of the drawbacks of a slow start.
 The point multiplier for players who can keep control of multiple bases (as well as the freedom to choose where to spawn) means that a strong start can be difficult to catch up to.
 On the other hand an early unexpected setback can create an uphill battle just to catch up with your opponents.
 This is true for wealth redistribution in real life.
 Also note that the original owners of the homes are incapable of regaining them, as is usually the case in our modern system of debts and property ownership.